sparkflows/writing-new-node/README.md

 Fire allows you to write your own Node/Processors in Spark/Java/Scala and plug them into Fire.
 They appear within the Fire Workflow Editor and users can use them like any other Processor.

 This repository contains a few sample Processors.
 New processors can be written similarly.
-The jar file of the code can be placed in Fire, workflows built and executed as a Spark Job.
+The jar file for the new Processors can be placed in Fire and they can be used like any other Processor available in Fire.

 For more examples on writing nodes in Sparkflows, refer: